Parodius (1988 video game): Gameplay

 The gameplay is very similar to the Gradius games, with other aspects from games such as TwinBee.
 However, the characters are replaced with silly characters taken from either these or other Konami games, as well as Japanese culture.
 The music is mostly taken from classical music pieces.

 The player can play as either Tako, an octopus, the Penguin (father of Pentarou) from Antarctic Adventure and the exclusive MSX game Penguin Adventure, Goemon from the Ganbare Goemon series, the Popolon knight from the MSX game Knightmare or the Vic Viper spaceship from Gradius.
 The game is composed of six stages consisting of various obstacles and enemies such as penguins and bees, as well as more traditional Gradius enemies such as moai.
 As with Gradius, the game utilizes a similar selection-bar based power-up system.

 Reception

+Zero rated the game 93/100, praising its animated landscapes, gameplay, music, and overall weirdness.
+Games-X called the game "brilliant," pointing to its graphics, music, and gameplay, but criticized the continue option upon game over.

 Parodius was awarded "Best Game that Never Came out in the U.S." in 1992 by Electronic Gaming Monthly.